lldavoll/lldavoll.github.io/_portfolio/good_unite_us_intership.md

 ## Project Goals
 <div style="text-align: justify; line-height: 1.7;">

-The primary goal of this internship was to apply natural language processing and data science techniques to real-world, large-scale datasets involving corporate, financial, and policy-related information.
+The primary goal of this internship was to apply natural language processing and data science techniques to real-world, large-scale datasets using Python involving corporate, financial, and policy-related information.
 Rather than working with clean, preprocessed data, the focus was on developing robust workflows capable of handling noisy, inconsistent, and semi-structured sources such as SEC filings, political contribution records, and user-generated text.

 </div>
-* Key objectives included:
+**Key objectives included:**

 - Developing preprocessing pipelines for noisy and unstructured data (SEC filings, FEC records, email text)
 - Implementing information extraction and normalization workflows